Exodromy: Oriented pushouts oriented fiber products

 \end{ntn}

-\begin{wrn} Frustratingly, it seems that this convention for writing $2$-cells is the \emph{opposite} of what's written in some of the $1$-topos theory literature (but it agrees with much of the algebro-geometric literature); we therefore emphasise that our $2$-morphisms are natural transformations between the \emph{right} adjoints. \end{wrn}
+\begin{wrn} It seems that this convention for writing $2$-cells is the \textit{opposite} of what's written in some of the $1$-topos theory literature \cites{MR977478}{MR1731050}{MR1787303}, but it agrees with of the algebro-geometric literature \cites[Exposé XIII]{MR0354657}{MR726426}.
+We therefore emphasize that our $2$-morphisms are natural transformations between the \textit{right} adjoints. \end{wrn}